AmitKKhanchandani/react-context-api-sample/Readme.md

 # React Context API Sample

-Just a sample understanding project on how the React Context API Works
+Just a simple project for understanding how the React Context API Works.